Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

 | `firstname` | string |    ❌    |         | Character's Firstname                                         |
 | `lastname`  | string |    ❌    |         | Character's Lastname                                          |

+# Bryan-Snaily-CAD-Integration

+This is the main documentation for the Bryan Snaily CAD Integration.

+For information on other scripts we support, please refer to the [Other Scripts We Support](other%20scripts%20we%20support.md) documentation.

 ## Integration

 ### ESX